 Dry rot needs damp conditions in order to thrive.
 So, if your window frames are not protected properly with a good layer of paint, they can get wet, and if dry rot spores land on this damp timber, it will cause dry rot.

 Yes, you can repair a rotting frame, but it isn’t easy, and it isn’t always recommended.
 If there is too much rot in the window frame, it will make the frame very unstable, no matter how much filler you add.

 You can, of course, replace sections of heavily rotted wood with new wood, but this isn’t easy.
 Unless you are a trained joiner who knows how to use power tools and cut joinery, you may struggle to replace the rotting areas of the frame.

-You certainly can repair a window frame with minor rot, though.
+Certainly, you can repair a window frame with minor rot, though.
 You can use penetrating wood treatments and epoxy to rebuild the wood and fill up any missing areas.
 You can then sand and repaint the window frame.
 If you do have a lot of windows that are showing signs of rot, though, it may be worth giving us a call.

 Yes, absolutely.
 One of the best things about wooden window frames is that they are almost endlessly repairable.
 Even if one part of the frame is beyond fixing, you can simply cut a fresh piece of wood and replace it.